[Updated for 2021].

 Typically, these write-ups are invalid because of three common errors:

 - No objective evidence.
 Without objective evidence indicated in the finding, the client cannot take immediate “containment” and fix whatever the auditor happened to be looking at.
 That’s critical first step, and has to happen before the company takes any long-term corrective action.
 For example, an auditor may say “purchase orders lack approval signatures” but without indicating which exact purchase orders the auditor looked at, the finding is invalid (vs. ISO 17021-1) since the client cannot fix the purchase orders.
-It also makes it impossible for the client to physically verify what the auditor was looking at, in case the auditor made a mistake (for example, perhaps the purchase orders were signed, but simply on the back side of the paper, and the auditor hadn’t noticed.)
+It also makes it impossible for the client to physically verify what the auditor was looking at, in case the auditor made a mistake (for example, perhaps the purchase orders were signed, but simply on the back side of the paper.)
 Then, the finding could be reversed easily, and no one is harmed.

 There are many other reasons why a finding might be invalid, as well, but these are the most common.